logzio/synthetic-link-detector/README.md

 ## Acknowledgment

-This project is based on [httpstat repo](https://github.com/davecheney/httpstat).
+This project uses some logic from [httpstat repo](https://github.com/davecheney/httpstat).

 ### Changelog: